How to Create a Strong Brand Name

 Metaphoric name

-Metaphoric names describe the feel of a brand by referring to something else with similar attributes, such as Puma.
+Metaphorical names, like Puma’s, describe the essence of a brand by drawing parallels to something with similar attributes.

-Metaphoric brand names can sound creative and refreshing.
-But they can also be misleading and make it difficult to find them on Google.
+While metaphoric brand names can add creativity and freshness, they may also pose challenges.
+They could be misleading and make it difficult for customers to find the brand through online searches, particularly on platforms like Google.

 Arbitrary name